 Thursdays 6:00PM - 96th and Q Chapel

-As part of our efforts to grow our Parish Family Life and deepen all of our Faith, the Knights are proud to announce that we have booked a weekly Holy Hour of Adoration reserved for Brother Knights and their families and friends.
+As part of our effort to grow our Parish Family Life and deepen all of our Faith, the Knights are proud to announce that we have booked a weekly Holy Hour of Adoration reserved for Brother Knights and their families and friends.
 The goal of this hour is to help strengthen our council, parish and families through conversation with Jesus.
 Sign up

 There is no formal agenda or program for this hour.
 Depending on the number of attendees, please feel free to join in a group Rosary or simply remain in silent prayer.
-Additionally, this is a fantastic way to spend the 3rd Thursday of each month and to stay to join us for mass and our monthly meeting.
+Additionally, this is a fantastic way to spend the 3rd Thursday of each month and then stay and join us for mass and our monthly meeting.
 We look forward to worshiping with you and your family!

 About Our Council

 Council #9518 was chartered in 1987 and is named after Fr.
 William A. Foster.
 We are affiliated with St. Gerald Parish in Ralston and many other organizations within the Ralston & Omaha metro area.
 We started our Council with 46 charter members with the first Chaplain being Fr.
 William A. Foster and the first Grand Knight, Jim McNamara.
 Charity, Unity, Fraternity and Patriotism are the cornerstones of our Order which focuses on active involvement by our members in the areas of church, community, council, family and youth.

 There are over 2,600 families at St. Gerald Parish.
 We currently have a nice mix of younger and more seasoned members which has given our council a wonderful balance of energy and character.
 With all the Family, Youth, Service, Parish, and Community Activities that we sponsor every year we believe there are many reasons to join Council #9518.